-Yes - applications for the scholarship supported by the Marks Family Charitable Trust will be considered even if you are eligible for governmental loans through Student Finance.
+Applications for the Westheimer Scholarship will not usually be considered if you are eligible for governmental loans through Student Finance.

 2.7 Can I still apply if I have not yet received any offers from any universities?

 Ideally, applicants should have already been offered a university place at at least one university.
 If you are still awaiting offers, please make that clear on the application form.